AmberELEC/website/docs/Download.md

 	RG351MP Upgrade Download
 </a>

-### Beta
+### Pre-Release

 All downloads on this page are for the current stable version of 351ELEC.
-If you'd like to test out the latest changes and give feedback, you can download the beta version of 351ELEC.
-Please note that the beta is unstable and may crash and break.
-Because of that, you shouldn't use the beta for daily use unless you're comfortable taking that risk.
-For more information and instructions on how to install the beta, please see the [Beta Build Instructions](Contributing-to-351ELEC#beta-builds).
+If you'd like to test out the latest changes and give feedback, you can download the pre-release version of 351ELEC.
+Please note that the pre-release is unstable and may crash and break.
+Because of that, you shouldn't use the pre-release for daily use unless you're comfortable taking that risk.
+For more information and instructions on how to install the pre-release, please see the [Pre-Release Build Instructions](Contributing-to-351ELEC#pre-release-builds).